 The Minority Innovation Challenges Institute (MICI) provides a virtual training ground to engage minority undergraduate students in spectrum of NASA educational and career opportunities.
 Participation in such opportunities increases the likelihood that students will (a) complete their STEM (Science, Technology, Engineering, and Mathematics) degree and (b) transition into the NASA pipeline in terms of an eventual career with NASA or a NASA contractor

-The program is open to ANY student currently enrolled at ANY university or college.
+The program is open to ANY student currently enrolled at ANY university or college in the United States or its territories.
 This includes both two and four year schools, as well a graduate programs.

 This NASA funded initiative, which is managed by Florida Agricultural & Mechanical University (FAMU), provides a year-round virtual conference platform where students can participate in free interactive educational sessions of their choosing.
 Sessions focus on: